How Big Do Shih Tzus Get? Size & Growth Guide

 When They Stop Growing

-Anticipating breed-related needs before problems arise is the hallmark of informed pet ownership.
-Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Shih Tzus are prone to.
+The difference between a manageable issue and a costly one is often just timing.
+Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Shih Tzus are prone to.

 Veterinary Care Schedule for Shih Tzus

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Shih Tzu.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Cost of Shih Tzu Ownership